pimcore/pimcore/docs/Development_Documentation/04_Assets/README.md

 are images.
 Other kinds of common assets are PDF or MS Word documents which people can download from the website.
 Pimcore is able to render preview images for most file types.

+> Please note: The asset preview tab for documents uses Google services if the Browser has no PDF
+> displaying capabilities and Ghostscript or LibreOffice are not availabe on the server.

 Some file types, like images, can be edited directly in Pimcore and can be used to create thumbnails for different output channels.